kuanrongchan/date-to-gene-converter/README.md

 ```

 This will generate a local file named that is named as date_gene_tool.py.
-After locating the date_gene_tool.py file, open the file in text editor (e.g. Sublime or Visual Studio Code)
+After locating the date_gene_tool.py file, open the file in text editor (e.g. Sublime or Visual Studio Code).

-When you open the file, copy and paste the codes that is located at: "https://github.com/kuanrongchan/date-to-gene-converter/blob/main/date_gene_tool.py"
+When you open the file, copy and paste the codes that is located at: https://github.com/kuanrongchan/date-to-gene-converter/blob/main/date_gene_tool.py.

 Remember to save the file after typing in the codes.

 ## Downloading demo and HGNC symbol conversion files